nextstrain/augur/docs/installation/installation.md

 ```

 [See above](#using-pip-from-pypi) for how to install the external bioinformatics programs which you'll need to have a fully functioning toolkit.

+[Here](.docs/../../contribute/DEV_DOCS.md) is how to install a developer version of Augur.

 ## Testing if it worked